 I really recommend this series, and I love that it’s gripping and thrilling without being gruesome or scary.
 Viola Davis is also an amazing, versatile actor!

-Okay, I know this always makes my list– but I love this show!
+Okay, I know this show always makes my list- but I love it!
 And with 2020 being a year of sadness, worry, and uncertainty- it’s been great to have a show that I know will always make me feel better.

 Me and my mum recently finished this series, and it is amazing!
 Over on BBC iPlayer, this series is about the women’s liberation movement of the 1970s- and the lengths one woman took to resist the E.R.A. and rally support against women’s liberation.